Sample Learning Plan

 Create a Learning Plan

 Before you come for your first session of the Future Leaders Program, please download the Learning Plan template and start writing your Learning Plan.
 In your plan, you’ll set learning goals that will help you focus on issues that are particularly relevant to your job.

 As you create your learning plan, consider the following:

 - Think about your job and your role as a leader.
 What successes have you had?
 What do you do well?
 What challenges do you face?
 What do you find difficult to do?

-- Review the learning objectives listed for each module in the Skill Development tab on the website.
+- Review the learning objectives listed for each session in the Session Learning Objectives tab in the left-hand margin of this webpage.
 How do these objectives fit with your strengths and challenges?

 - Identify 2-4 learning goals that you’d like to achieve while you’re participating in the Future Leaders Program.
 These can be specific skills you want to learn; specific job improvements you’d like to make; or specific challenges you’d like to deal with.
 See the Sample Learning Plan for an example of a learning goal.

 - Get feedback from your manager and incorporate this information into your goals.

 - During each session of the Future Leaders Program, you’ll have a chance to update your Learning Plan by adding learning activities.
 Think about activities that will help you reach each of your learning goals.
 There are many developmental activities that you can choose to do:

 - Read professional articles and books